limscoder/plugin_controller_post/README.md

 Multiple Plugins can be configured for a single Component.
 This may seem like an odd property for a controller, but it's actually quite nice to split code into multiple controllers for Components that have many different behaviors.

-A Plugin's `init` method is called during the Component's `constructor` call, so it can respond to any Component events fired during the or after the Component's `initComponent` call.
+A Plugin's `init` method is called during the Component's `constructor` call, so it can respond to any Component events fired during or after the Component's `initComponent` call.
 A Plugin's `destroy` method is called during the Component's `destroy` call, which allows for easy cleanup of listeners and models orchestrated by the Plugin.

 So how does it Work?
 ====================